Who can use this feature?

 - Select Complete connection.

-If you have tasks that have failed to sync, refresh the tasks to reestablish the connection.
+If you have tasks that have failed to sync, resync the tasks to reestablish the connection.

 - Select the Control hub and choose Tools and integrations.